Watch: Ratan Tata's Manager Shantanu Naidu shares his opinion on 18-hour workday

 Shantanu Naidu on Thursday has shared his opinion on the recent 18 hour work day post by Bombay Shaving Company's CEO Shantanu Deshpande saying that he believes work is something we do and not who we are.

 Deshpande in his LinkedIn post had said to prioritize work for ‘18 hours a day for at least 4-5 years’.
+He asked freshers to stop doing “random rona-dhona, take it on the chin and to be relentless."
 His advice to freshers attracted much criticism on social media with many questioning ‘how much is enough.’
 However, he later clarified saying that the statement was not meant to be taken literally.

 Deshpande in his LinkedIn post had said to prioritize work for ‘18 hours a day for at least 4-5 years’.
+He asked freshers to stop doing “random rona-dhona, take it on the chin and to be relentless."
 His advice to freshers attracted much criticism on social media with many questioning ‘how much is enough.’
 However, he later clarified saying that the statement was not meant to be taken literally.

 His post also came at a time when the world is talking about the concept of quiet quitting.
 The trend simply speaks about doing the bare minimum expected at work.
 However, that does not mean avoiding work, this has to do more with ‘avoiding a meaningful life outside of work.’
 Several studies have shown that the method helps in increasing productivity significantly.